The Tigers and the Chunky Lynx

 Your bracelet & care

-The tempered glass beads will hold their colours in water although they should not be exposed to perfumes, chemicals, cosmetics and the like.
-The 24K gold plated beads should be treated like all gold jewellery (see care guide).
+The tempered glass beads will hold their colors in freshwater (not saltwater, please), and should not be exposed to perfumes, chemicals, cosmetics and the like.

 Shipping

-ships 28th November.
 Your order will be processed within 2 business days of receipt.
-Shipments are tracked and details for the delivery service you choose are shown on checkout.
+Shipments are tracked and details for the delivery service you choose are shown at checkout.

 Tigers